NNPDF/nnpdf/doc/sphinx/source/vp/custom_pipelines.rst

 		return self.stats.data

-`pdf.stats_class` allows to interpret the results of the convolution as a function of the PDF error type (e.g. to use the different formulas for the uncertainty of Hessian and Monte Carlo sets).
+`pdf.stats_class` allows for the interpretation of the results of the convolution as a function of the PDF error type (e.g. to use the different formulas for the uncertainty of Hessian and Monte Carlo sets).
 In that way it allows to abstract away the different error types.
 One